Veech fibrations: Introduction

 \subsection{Connection to elliptic fibrations}

-If $X$ has genus 1, the resulting Veech fibrations are {elliptic fibrations}.
-In fact, the total space of the Veech fibration $\Xt \rightarrow \overline{B}$ is known as an \emph{elliptic modular surface}; these were first studied by Kodaira \cite{Kodaira} and later by Shioda \cite{Shioda}.
+If $X$ has genus 1, the associated Veech fibrations are examples of \emph{elliptic fibrations}.
+In fact, the Veech fibrations $\Xt \rightarrow \overline{B}$ obtained from the construction in \autoref{subsec:main-results} are known as \emph{elliptic modular surfaces}, first studied by Kodaira~\cite{Kodaira} and later by Shioda~\cite{Shioda}.